jm-cook/my-smart-home/nest-hub-dashboard/README.md

 Our home has installed a balanced air system for air circulation.
 This keeps the air fresh and is energy efficient.
 The system can be accessed using the
 [Flexit Nordic](https://www.home-assistant.io/integrations/flexit_bacnet/) integration.
-This is an integration for newer models where netwerk access is built in to the device.
+This is an integration for newer models where network access is built in to the device.
 The integration provides a climate device with sensors and controls.

 The Mushroom climate card was not really suitable for what I wanted for my display so I used the Mushroom template card to achieve a